 Childcare costs as reported by providers have significantly increased from 2019 to 2021.
 The cost of childcare is often a significant proportion of working parents' income, and in some cases may be a barrier to participation in the workforce.
-In 2021, even the cheapest childcare option was more expensive than resident tuition and fees at the University of Nebraska-Lincoln.
-The annual cost of care for an infant in a childcare center is nearly twice as expensive as resident tuition and fees.
+In 2021, center-based child care for children younger than school age was more expensive than resident tuition and fees at the University of Nebraska-Lincoln.
+The annual cost of care for an infant in a childcare center was 25% more than resident tuition and fees.
 Despite the increase in cost, childcare workers have low wages.
 In 2021, the annual median income of a childcare worker in Lincoln was \$22,980.

-- In 2021, average annual childcare costs in Lancaster County ranged from \$10,375 to \$19,224 depending on the age of the child and whether care was provided in a Center or Family Child Care Home. - The overall average annual cost of childcare in 2019 was \$7,519 compared to \$14,098 in 2021.
-This is an 87% increase in childcare costs over two years.
+- In 2021, average annual childcare costs in Lancaster County ranged from \$6,901 to \$12,389 depending on the age of the child and whether care was provided in a Center or Family Child Care Home. - The overall average annual cost of childcare in 2019 was \$7,519 compared to \$9,127 in 2021.
+This is a 21% increase in childcare costs over two years.